-In accordance with the "2030 Agenda" of the United Nations on the Sustainable Development Goals (SDG) all state institutions should contribute in implementation of goals and functions under its scope.
+In accordance with the "2030 Agenda" for Sustainable Development Goals adopted by the United Nations all state institutions should contribute in implementation of goals and functions under its scope.
 But the Company was not aware of SDG and had not identified the targets to be achieved, the gaps in achieving those goals and suitable indicators for measuring the progress as well.